salehhashemi1992/ai-commit-message/README.md

 Now, whenever you push a commit with the title [ai], this action will automatically generate a commit title and description using AI and update the commit message accordingly.

+### Known Bugs
+If you push a new commit before the title of the last commit has been updated, it will result in an issue where only the last commit title gets updated.
+To avoid this problem, please make sure to wait for the previous commit's title to be updated before pushing a new commit.

 ### Changelog

 Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.